US woman who killed mom in Bali indicted on US murder charge

-CHICAGO (AP) — A Chicago woman who served more than seven years in an Indonesian prison for killing her mother at a luxury resort on the island of Bali has been indicted on murder conspiracy charges in the United States and taken into federal custody on Wednesday.
+CHICAGO (AP) — A Chicago woman who served more than seven years in an Indonesian prison for killing her mother at a luxury resort on the island of Bali has been indicted on murder conspiracy charges in the United States and taken into federal custody.

-FBI agents took Heather Mack, 26, into custody on her arrival at Chicago’s O’Hare International Airport on Wednesday morning.
+FBI agents took Heather Mack, 26, into custody on her arrival at Chicago’s O’Hare International Airport on Wednesday morning, according to the U.S. Attorney’s office in Chicago

-Mack has been charged with conspiring to kill her mother Sheila von Wiese-Mack, in a U.S. indictment that was unsealed Wednesday.
-Also charged is Mack’s former boyfriend Tommy Schaefer, who was also convicted of murder in Indonesia and is still imprisoned there.
+Mack has been charged with conspiring to kill her mother Sheila von Wiese-Mack in a U.S. indictment that was unsealed Wednesday.
+Also charged is Mack’s former boyfriend, Tommy Schaefer, who was also convicted of murder in Indonesia and is still imprisoned there.

 Mack and Schaefer are also charged with obstruction of justice in the three-count indictment.

-The Associated Press left a message seeking comment from Mack’s attorney, Brian Claypool.

-The unsealed indictment comes four years after the Chicago Tribune reported that the FBI was investigating whether others had been involved in the conspiracy to kill Von Wiese-Mack, whose badly beaten body was found in a suitcase inside the trunk of a taxi parked at the upscale St. Regis Bali Resort in August 2014.
+In 2016, Bibbs, who was identified as a cousin of Schaefer, pleaded guilty to helping to plan the killing in exchange for $50,000 from Mack’s expected inheritance.
+That cousin was sentenced the next year to nine years in prison.
+In 2017, the Chicago Tribune reported that court documents revealed the FBI was investigating whether others were involved in the the conspiracy to kill Von Weise-Mack.

+According to the indictment, the murder “was part of the conspiracy that Heather L. Mack and Tommy E. Schaefer concealed, misrepresented and hid.”

+The possibility of a conspiracy was first uncovered in 2017 when the Chicago Tribune reported that the FBI was investigating whether others had been involved in the killing.

 Mack was almost 19 and a few weeks pregnant at the time.
 She and Schaefer, then 21, were arrested a day later at a hotel about 10 kilometers (6 miles) from the St. Regis.